 - sexual knowledge which is beyond their age (or developmental level) or sexual drawings/language - saying that they have secrets that they cannot tell anyone about - sudden or unexplained changes in behaviour e.g. becoming aggressive or withdrawn - fear of being left with a specific person or group of people - having nightmares - running away from home - bedwetting - eating problems such as overeating or anorexia - self-harm or mutilation, sometimes leading to suicide attempts - substance or drug abuse - suddenly having unexplained sources of money - not allowed to have friends (particularly in adolescence) - acting in a sexually explicit way towards adults - Sexual abuse is not solely perpetrated by adult males.
-Women also commit acts of sexual abuse, as can other children (peer-on-peer abuse).
+Women also commit acts of sexual abuse, as can other children (child-on-child abuse).

-6.5 Peer-on-peer abuse
+6.5 Child-on-Child abuse

-Please refer to the Anti-Peer-on-peer abuse and Bullying policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
-The Anti-Peer-on-peer abuse and Bullying policy includes information about our whole school approach to peer-on-peer abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.
+Please refer to the Anti-child-on-child abuse and Anti-bullying policy for details on how we prevent and reduce and report harms and how we respond to them when they occur.
+The Anti- child-on-child abuse and Bullying policy includes information about our whole school approach to child-on-child abuse, bullying, harmful sexual behaviour (including sexual harassment and sexual violence and bringing weapons into school.

-Staff are aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
+Staff are aware that safeguarding issues can manifest themselves via child-on-child abuse.
 Staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the academy and/or can occur between children outside of these environments and that they must challenge inappropriate behaviour between peers that may be abuse in nature.

-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff, but especially the designated safeguarding lead (and deputies) consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

 We believe that abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up" or "having a laugh" or "boys being boys".
-Different gender issues can be prevalent when dealing with peer-on-peer abuse.
+Different gender issues can be prevalent when dealing with child-on-child abuse.
 This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation-type violence.